yangling423/play-video/README.md

 # play-video
-This is a custom player
+This is a custom player11